 Contributing to ESPEI¶

 This is the place to start as a new ESPEI contributor.
+This guide assumes you have installed a development version of ESPEI.

 The next sections lay out the basics of getting an ESPEI development set up and the development standards.
 Then the Software design sections walk through the key parts of the codebase.